 Community property laws can have a significant impact on a divorce in Texas and other community property states.
-As opposed to states that follow equitable division of property rules which seek a fair division of property, community property states consider marital property to belong half to one spouse and half to the other.
-In general, property will be divided fifty-fifty during a divorce in a community property state such as Texas.
+As opposed to states that follow the equitable division of property rules which seek a fair division of property, community property states consider marital property to belong half to one spouse and half to the other.
+In general, the property will be divided fifty-fifty during a divorce in a community property state such as Texas.

 In general, community property includes property purchased with marital property funds.
 Unlike community property which is divided in half upon divorce, separate property may not be subject to division.
-Separate property includes property acquired prior to marriage; gifts and inheritances; and earnings and property acquired following legal separation.
-Bank accounts that are owned separately and not comingled with community funds can be considered separate property.
+Separate property includes property acquired prior to marriage; gifts and inheritances; and earnings and property acquired following a legal separation.
+Bank accounts that are owned separately and not commingled with community funds can be considered separate property.

 The definition of community property and classification of property is important when determining how property will be divided.
 Because community property laws can be complex, it is helpful for divorcing couples to understand the process and have trained guidance throughout.

 Source: Family.findlaw.com, “Community Property Overview,” Accessed June 29, 2017